melvic-ybanez/ecena/README.md

 ![esenca_basic_with_antialias](https://user-images.githubusercontent.com/4519785/211681017-17db5e46-8f90-461e-b78b-5012f3c48fa3.png)

-To generate such a scene, you need to input the following description using the DSL:
+To generate that scene, you need to input the following description using the DSL:

 ```json
 {